 As a woman, making an informed decision on where to invest your money begins with understanding your options, goals and only then, putting forward your hard-earned money.
 A common confusion is: What’s the difference between the mutual fund and share market?
 And should you put your money into mutual funds or into stocks?
 Don’t worry, we’re here to clear away any doubts you may have!

-Example – Seema invests in Lxme’s Rs.
+Example – Seema invests in LXME’s Rs.
 100 Equity Fund through a SIP of Rs.100/- monthly.
 This allows her to diversify her money across different companies that the fund invests in with just Rs.
 100.

 What are Stocks?